 - Disability accommodations not received in a timely manner

 Please note that foster youth and former foster youth (no more than 25 years old at the beginning of the academic year) are not subject to loss of the California College Promise Grant under these regulations.
 If you have questions or need assistance, please contact the financial aid office or registrar at your college.

-Click here to view our informational brochure for California College Promise Grant, which is also available in Spanish.
+Click here to view our informational flyer for California College Promise Grant.